US Careers Hub: Excel Basics - Part 3: Understanding Rows, Columns, Cells, and Cell Referencing

 If you select B2:C8 by dragging from B2:

-• B2 becomes the active cell.
+B2 is the active cell.

-Mixing Up Rows and Columns
+Common Beginner Mistakes Mixing Up Rows and Columns Remember:

-• Columns = Letters
+Columns = Letters

-• Rows = Numbers
+Rows = Numbers

 A quick memory trick:

-Columns go up and down, rows go across.
+Columns go up and down; rows go across.

-Reversing Cell References
+Reversing Cell References Always write:

 Column Letter + Row Number